Maria Rivka Chwoles-Lichtenfeld

-Maria Rivka Chwoles-Lichtenfeld (רבקה חוואלס ליכטנפלד; 10 January 1932 – 17 December 2017) was an Israeli artist and chess player who survived the Holocaust in her youth.
-She was two times winner of Lithuanian Women's Chess Championship (1954, 1955) and winner Israeli Women's Chess Championship in 1957.
+Maria Rivka Chwoles-Lichtenfeld (רבקה חוואלס ליכטנפלד; 10 February 1923 – 23 January 2017) was an Israeli artist and chess player who survived the Holocaust in her youth.
+She was a two times winner of Lithuanian Women's Chess Championship (1954, 1955) and winner Israeli Women's Chess Championship in 1957.

 Biography

 She studied at the department of arts and crafts of the Vilnius Polytechnic School, simultaneously learning the basics of painting and playing the violin.
 After Vilnius was occupied by the Nazis on June 24, 1941, two Vilna Ghetto were established in the city on September 6, 1941; Rivka and her parents and sisters Elka (1921-1943) and Sofia ended up in the second of them.
 The sisters were able to escape from the ghetto, which was liquidated in mid-October 1943, and all its prisoners was murdered in Ponary massacre.
 For several weeks, the sisters hid in one of the city basements, and then met Lithuanian girls, sisters Nina and Lydia; when they went to the village of Gelyuny, seventy kilometers from Vilnius (now in Belarus), where their aunt lived at that time, they agreed to take Rivka with them, despite the mortal danger that threatened them for harboring a Jewish woman (In 1994, the Jerusalem Yad Vashem recognized Nina Balkene and Lydia Petrauskiene Righteous Among the Nations).
 In a few days, the girls reached the village on foot.
 Rivka was able to survive, introducing herself as Maria Voishvilovskaya, constantly wandering and changing her place of residence.
 Returning to Vilnius after the expulsion of the Nazis, she learned that her parents and three sisters, including Elka, had died.

 After the war she continued her studies.
 At the same time, she successfully played chess.
 In 1951 and 1952 she became the vice-champion, and in 1954 and 1955 - champion of Lithuanian Women's Chess Championship; performed under the name Maria Lichtenfeld.
 In 1955, she participated in the semifinals of the USSR Women's Chess Championship, where she won 4th place.
-Also in 1955 in Voroshilovgrad, she played for Lithuanian SSR in 4th Soviet Team Chess Championship.
+Also, in 1955 in Voroshilovgrad, she played for Lithuanian SSR in 4th Soviet Team Chess Championship.